 - Education credentials

-The Shocking Truth: Research from LADDERS reveals that recruiters decide “fit or not fit” in under 7 seconds using eye-tracking tech.
+The Shocking Truth: Research from Ladders reveals that recruiters and executive search firms decide “fit or not fit” in just 7 seconds using eye-tracking tech.
 That means you have mere moments to make an impact.

-They brought in 30 professional recruiters over a 10-week period to record them as they viewed different types of resumes, online profiles, and other forms of candidate information.
+They brought in 30 professional recruiters over a 10-week period to record their reactions as they viewed different types of resumes, online profiles, and other candidate information.

 Aaarrrggghhh—I hear your scream!

-Cut the clutter because visual distractions like photos and graphs waste precious time.
+Cut the clutter because visual distractions like photos, graphs, charts, icons, and logos waste precious time.
+It reduces resume performance.

-The two-page rule remains when you have more than five years of experience.
+The two-page rule still applies when you have more than 5 years of experience.

-The eye-tracking analysis demonstrated that an engaged recruiter will spend as much time on a second page as on the first.
+The eye-tracking analysis showed that an engaged recruiter spends as much time on a second page as on the first.

 However, the time on the second page depends strongly on how compelling the first page is.